kitsudaiki/OpenHanami/docs/index.md

 ## Intro

-Hanami contains an experimental artificial neural network, which can work on unnormalized input-data, like sensor measurement data.
-It provides an as-a-Service architecture within a cloud native environment and multi-tenancy.
-The goal behind Hanami is not to get a higher accuracy than classical neural networks like Tensorflow, but to be more flexible and easier to use and more efficient in resource-consumption for big amounts of inputs and users.
+Hanami contains in its core a custom experimental artificial neural network, which can work on unnormalized and unfiltered input-data, like sensor measurement data.
+The network growth over time by creating new nodes and connections between the nodes while learning new data.
+The base concept was created by myself and the code was written from scratch without any frameworks.
+The goal behind Hanami is to create something unique, which works more like the human brain.
+It wasn't targeted to get a higher accuracy than classical artificial neural networks like Tensorflow, but to be more flexible and easier to use and more efficient in resource-consumption for big amounts of inputs and users.
+Additionally it also provides an as-a-Service architecture within a cloud native environment and multi-tenancy.

 ## Current prototypically implemented features

 -   **Growing neural network**:

-    The neural network, which is the core of the project, growth over time while learning new things by creating new synapses to other nodes, if the input requires this.
+    The artificial neural network, which is the core of the project, growth over time while learning new things by creating new nodes and connections between the nodes based on the given input.
 A resize of the network is also quite linear in complexity.

 -   **No normalization of input**